25-27-SWE-greenhouse/25-27-SWE-Greenhouse-backend/readme.md

 # Greenhouse Server

 ## Overview:
+Be sure to checkout the client-side repository for this prject [here](https://github.com/25-27-SWE-greenhouse/25-27-SWE-Greenhouse-frontend)
 Greenhouse is a platform designed for plant enthusiasts to easily post, track, and organize the plants they own.
 Whether you're a seasoned gardener or just starting your indoor jungle, Greenhouse helps you manage your collection with ease.
 Greenhouse makes it simple to keep a detailed record of your plant collection, allowing you to focus on what you love—nurturing your plants.